fathialamre/jetx/README.md

 ### OnPageBuilt

-This function will be called right after the GetPage.page function is called and will give you the result of the function. and take the widget that will be showed.
+This function will be called right after the JetPage.page function is called and will give you the result of the function. and take the widget that will be showed.

 ### OnPageDispose